-The LAN (Local Area Network) module allows you to connect your computer to a network.
-It supports data transfer rate up to 2.5 Gbps.
+The internal 10/100/1000Base-T LAN (Local Area Network) module allows you to connect your computer to a network.
+It supports data transfer rate up to 1000 Mbps.

-Your computer supports two LAN modules so you can connect to two networks at the same time.
+Select models have a second LAN module so you can connect to two networks at the same time.